elise1993/sysidHAVOK/README.md

 - degOfSparsity - specifies the degree at which unimportant variables v_i are truncated in the HAVOK-SINDy algorithm.

 - MLmethod - specify which type of model is trained on the forcing term vr.
-The user may specify Random Forest Regression (RFR), Regression Trees, and various Neural Networks; Multilayer Perceptrons (MLPs), Long-Short Term Memory (LSTM) models, etc.
+The user may specify Random Forest Regression (RFR), Regression Trees, and various Neural Networks; Multilayer Perceptrons (MLPs), Long-Short Term Memory (LSTM) models, etc. Ensemble methods like RegressionTreeEnsemble require the user to specify "Bag" or "Boost", which construct the individual regressors in different ways.
+"Bag" is faster, as it can be constructed in parallel, whereas "Boost" builds the individual models sequentially.
+"Bag" is more prone to underfitting whereas "Boost" is more prone to overfitting.

 - treeSize/maxNumSplits - specifies properties of the ML method.
 In this case the number of ensembled trees and number of splits in those trees.